We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A yard trench drain is another type of surface drain that catches water and melting snow before it has a chance to saturate the surface of a yard.
 Yard trench drains cost $30 to $90 per linear foot and are common in gardens and driveways.

-Do I Need a French Drain?
+Do I need to install a French Drain?

 Water and foundations don’t mix.
 Even in relatively dry climates, making provisions for occasional rain and runoff will prevent water damage down the road.
 The initial investment in a French drain varies.
 At the low end, it can cost as little as $500 to install a shallow exterior drain that will protect the foundation or other areas of the yard from puddling, making it an affordable and relatively simple solution.